kappnav/design/kind-action-mapping.md

 - kind.name - instance specific
 - kind - kind specific

 The KindActionMappings CRs are examined in order of precedence, in descending order - e.g. 9, then 8, etc, based on whatever the highest precedence number is among the existent KindActionMappings CRs.

-The mappings section in each KindActionMappings is examined to build the candidate hierarchy list by matching against the individual mappings in each KindActionMapping, searching for matches from most specific to least specific, according to the applicable target hierarcy.
+The mappings section in each KindActionMappings is examined from top to bottom to build the candidate hierarchy list by matching against the individual mappings in each KindActionMapping, searching for matches from most specific to least specific, according to the applicable target hierarcy.
 For this example, that is:

 - kind-subkind.name - instance specific
 - kind-subkind - subkind specific